-The duties of a translator are to change a document from one language to another and to make sure their translation is accurate.
-It is also the job of the translator to make sure they use clear and precise words in the language they are translating to.
-This is especially important with difficult documents such as legal papers.
+The duties of a translator are to change documents from one language to another and make sure their translation is accurate.
+It is also the translator’s job to make sure they use clear and precise words in the language they are translating to; this is especially important with complex documents such as legal papers.

-In both jobs, an important duty is to make sure that the meaning of the original speaker or writer is clear.
-This means it is your duty NOT to add or take away meanings.
+In both jobs, an essential duty is to make sure that the meaning of the original speaker or writer is clear; this means it is your duty NOT to add or take away meanings.
 You can read more about what translators and interpreters do.

 Watch a video about the duties of interpreters and translators